Newton Abbot railway station: A new station

 Plans were put forward to rebuild the station with four platforms, but World War I delayed the plans.
-The goods facilities were moved onto the Moretonhampstead branch line on 12 June 1911, and some sidings were laid at Hackney on 17 December 1911 to replace those near the engine shed.
-These alterations paved the way for the expansion of the station following the war, the rebuilt station eventually being opened by Lord Mildmay of Flete on 11 April 1927.
+The goods facilities were moved onto the Moretonhampstead branch line on 12 June 1911 and some sidings were laid at Hackney on 17 December 1911, to replace those near the engine shed.
+These alterations paved the way for the expansion of the station following the war, with the rebuilt station being opened eventually by Lord Mildmay of Flete on 11 April 1927.
 The station, built to the designs of the Chief Architect of the Great Western Railway, Percy Emerson Culverhouse, now faced the town along Queen Street rather than the old wooden goods shed.

-An old broad gauge 0-4-0 locomotive, Tiny, was put on display on the station platform to provide a link with the past.
+Also in 1927, an old broad gauge 0-4-0 locomotive, Tiny, was put on display on a station platform to provide a link with the past.
+It remained in place until the 1980s when it was moved to the South Devon Railway at Buckfastleigh.

-The southbound platform had to be rebuilt again following an air raid on 20 August 1940, during World War II.
+The southbound platform had to be rebuilt again, following an air raid on 20 August 1940 during World War II.
 Six bombs were dropped (one failed to explode), killing 14 people.